Table of Contents In this article

 How do you calculate home equity?

-There are a few important steps to take when trying to calculate your home equity.
-Even if you paid less for your home when you bought it years ago, the way home equity works is that your equity is based on the present-day value of your house, and most lenders will require an up-to-date home appraisal conducted by a professional to accurately determine your home’s current appraised value.
+There are a few important steps when calculating how much equity you have in your home.
+Even if you paid less for your home when you bought it years ago, home equity is based on the current market value of your house.
+Most lenders will require an up-to-date home appraisal conducted by a professional to accurately determine your home value.

-Once you have a current appraisal, look up your outstanding mortgage balance and subtract it from the appraised value.
-If, for example, your home is currently worth $500,000 and you have $400,000 left to pay on your mortgage, then you have $100,000 of equity in your home.
+Once you have an appraisal, look up your outstanding mortgage balance and subtract it from the current market value.
+If, for example, your home is currently worth $500,000 and you have $400,000 left to pay on your mortgage, then you have $100,000 worth of equity in your home.

 $400,000 / $500,000 = 0.80